 The movie starts with a voiceover during the opening credits by Sally Hardesty, the lone survivor of the original TCSM.
 And the chick they got to replace Marilyn Burns is worthless.
 I’m sorry, did I call it a voiceover?
 I meant a few seconds of traumatized rambling.

 We then get a recap of the deaths of Kirk, Pam, Jerry, and Franklin, a few seconds of the dinner scene, and Sally’s eventual escape from Leatherface’s family.
 And how do they do this?
-Why, they just play footage from the original TCSM.
+Well, they just play footage from the original TCSM.
 It’s the equivalent of a crappy popup book.
 Oh, and this sequence is filled with scaaaaary music, instrumental stings with each kill, a few moments of slow-mo, and some quick, hyperactively edited cuts.
 Tobe Hooper would be ashamed.
 You know what else this is an equivalent of?
 It’s the equivalent of text on the screen saying “Remember what movie this is?
 This is a TCSM movie!
 See?”
-Also, it’s very distracting to have audio from 2013 play alongside stock audio and video from 1974.
-To understand the stupidity of this technical error, Rambo: The Video Game, a game that made many “Worst Games of 2014” lists, made this same error by ripping its dialogue and voice acting directly from the first three Rambo movies.
+Also, it’s very distracting to have audio from 2013 play alongside audio and video from 1974.
+To understand the stupidity of this technical error, Rambo: The Video Game, a game that made many “Worst Games of 2014” lists, made this same error by ripping its dialogue, voice acting, and soundtrack directly from the first three Rambo movies.